Abhijith1202/aad-project/Chapter_3.md

 ![exampledog](images/imagecomp/exampledog.jpg)

-For our example, let us consider an example of a cat in a hat:
+For our example, let us consider an example of a cat in a hat:<br>
+Uncompressed:
 ![excatun](images/imagecomp/excatun.jpg)

+Now here is the same photo, but compressed to half its size:
 ![excatcomp](images/imagecomp/excatcomp.jpg)